No. 9 Baylor runs away from Stanford in 2nd half, wins 86-48

 Stanford: Freshman Harrison Ingram has cooled off after three double-digit scoring games to start his career.
 Playing about 100 miles from his high school campus in Dallas, Ingram was held to four points for a second consecutive game, although he had a game-high nine rebounds.

+”At this point I’d say there’s not enough data points to say there’s a trend that he’s started fast and going slow,” Haase said. ”I would simply say it’s a couple of games where he didn’t have as many points.
+I think he’s going to have a fantastic freshman year as a whole.”

-Baylor: A senior transfer from Arizona, Akinjo’s early impact has been significant, and this outing came against a familiar foe.
-He played Stanford twice in the Pac-12 in his lone season with the Wildcats.
-Akinjo’s previous career high for assists came as a freshman with Georgetown against Creighton in 2018-19.
+Baylor: Akinjo, a senior transfer, had his second consecutive double-double after none in his first 68 college games (40 at Georgetown, 26 at Arizona and two at Baylor).
+This outing came against a familiar foe, having played Stanford twice in the Pac-12 last season.
+Akinjo’s other game with 11 assists came as a freshman with Georgetown against Creighton in 2018-19.

+”When you win big, it’s the opportunity as a point guard to showcase your court vision, showcase your playmaking ability,” Akinjo said. ”I know we’ve got talented players on this team, so I know that every game I’m not going to be needing to score the ball.”

 UP NEXT